-Annika was one of four nationally selected finalists for The American Prize competition in Piano Concerto Performance in 2017, and was one of five nationally selected finalists in the Piano Solo Performance division in 2019.
 Annika made her debut in Carnegie Hall in December 2017 as a Second Place Winner in the American Protege International Romantic Music Competition.
-Most recently, she won 2nd place in the Elite International Music Competition, for which she was invited to play at Carnegie Hall in March 2019.
+She won 2nd place in the Elite International Music Competition, for which she was invited to play at Carnegie Hall in March 2019; she performed Beethoven's Pathétique Sonata.
+Annika was one of four nationally selected finalists for The American Prize competition in Piano Concerto Performance in 2017, and one of five nationally selected finalists in the Piano Solo Performance division in 2019.
 She has also won awards in the international Great Composers Competition, with a 2nd prize for Best Mozart Performance and 3rd prize for Best Rachmaninoff Performance.
-She won first prize at the Illinois Music Association's statewide competition in the Senior Piano Solo division.
-Annika has also participated in various Sonatina and Sonata Festivals around Illinois.
-She has received Gold and Silver medals at the Sonata Festivals at Harper College and Roosevelt University in Chicago, and won distinction in Piano and Voice in the ILMEA Competition.
-She has also won first prize in piano at the Granquist Music Competition.
+She won first prize at the Illinois Music Association's statewide competition in the Senior Piano Solo division with solo music by Khachaturian.

 At the age of 14, Annika made her concerto debut with the FullScore Chamber Orchestra in Chicago at the Merit School of Music, performing Mozart's Concerto No. 12 in A. In October 2017, she was invited by the Tutti Chamber Orchestra to perform a concerto in the orchestra’s 19th Fine Arts Fall Festival.
 Annika was named an Illinois Young Steinway Artist, and performed her solo repertoire in her Young Steinway Artists Concert in December 2018.
 She was also part of the Midwest Young Artists Conservatory as a chamber musician in a piano quintet, and made her Ravinia debut with the quintet.